 - Carpet crushing – In high-traffic areas, older carpet fibers crush over time, leaving an obvious imprint.
 Many newer fibers are designed to resist crushing, allowing carpet to remain uniform for many years ahead.
 Still, if crush-resistant carpet is outside of your budget, you may want to consider a matching area rug.

 - Moisture – Spills, stains and even humidity can degrade both hard and soft surface flooring.
 Even worse, moisture often becomes embedded in the subfloor, making it difficult to detect until expensive repairs are needed.
 Fortunately, there are many carpet and hard surface options that are designed to resist or even completely repel moisture.
-We even offer entire selections in our waterproof flooring and waterproof composite core destinations.
+We even offer entire selections in our Waterproof Flooring Destination displays.

 - Warping – Hardwood flooring has, throughout its history, been subject to warping.
 It’s often subtle at first, with small shifts occurring during seasonal changes.
 But over time, this warping can cause problems for both the subfloor and the home itself.
 Engineered hardwood is designed to prevent this.
 Even better, it often costs less to install.
 To learn more, we devoted a previous post to the differences between engineered and solid hardwood.